Photograph of Wilson's Bird-of-paradise

 White-throated Dipper Cinclus cinclus

-All five species of dipper, which can dive, swim and ‘walk’ underwater, are special, even the three mainly brown ones, but this is arguably the best-looking.
+All five species of dipper, which can swim, dive, and ‘walk’ underwater, are special, even the three mainly brown ones, but this is arguably the best-looking.
 It may be seen on numerous rivers and streams from North Africa and Europe east to the Himalayas and western China.

 White-crested Laughingthrush Garrulax leucolophus

-So many laughingthrushes to choose from but this one, with its amazing big fluffy snow-white crest and black mask is arguably the most striking.
+There are so many laughingthrushes to choose from but this one, with its amazing big fluffy snow-white crest and black mask is arguably the most striking.
 It occurs in the Himalayas from northwest India to South East Asia and may be seen in many places.

 Photograph of Golden-breasted Starling